VerndaraEmerald/Portfolio/README.md

 ## Note
 Do not open SAS directly.
 Click directly on/directly open program files.
 This ensures that the root directory is set to the program file, not users.

+# TO DO
+Rework SASNB files into regular SAS files to allow for relative references.